 Which Governments Will Receive Settlement Payments and When Will the Payments Arrive?

 Settlement awards are being allocated to states based on a formula intended to reflect the impact of the opioid epidemic on each state.
-Each state then allocates its total award between itself, its county and local governments, and in some cases, state-managed funds or trusts.
-Although the allocation must adhere to overall guidelines in the settlements, state governments are able to alter it through legislation or certain agreements.
-Consequently, the state-local split varies substantially.
+Each state then allocates its total award between itself, its subdivisions (depending on the state, counties, localities, school districts, and/or special districts), and in some cases, state-managed funds or trusts.

 States began receiving payments from the settlements as early as July 2022.
 Johnson & Johnson will pay its $5 billion settlement over nine years, with almost three-quarters paid in the first three years.
 The distributors’ $21 billion settlement will be paid out over 18 years.
 The payments from the companies involved in the 2022 settlements will occur over periods of a few years to 15 years.
 Distributions from states to other governments will occur after the states have received those payments.